-In his 1924 Agriculture Course Rudolf Steiner said that ‘a farm [vineyard] comes closest to its own essence when it can be conceived of as a kind of independent individuality, a self-contained entity.
+In his 1924 Agriculture Course Rudolf Steiner (1993, p27) said that ‘a farm [vineyard] comes closest to its own essence when it can be conceived of as a kind of independent individuality, a self-contained entity.
 Every farm ought to aspire to this state of being a self-contained individuality.
 This state cannot be achieved completely, but it needs to be approached.
 This means that within our farms, we should attempt to have everything we need for agricultural production, including, of course, the appropriate amount of livestock.’
 The idea of this was to use the composted animal manure to maintain soil fertility, farm health, and crop vitality.
 The farm would have a balance between land for the animals to eat from and land for crops for humans to eat from with the composted animal manure being the bridge between the two.

 HUGH LOVEL / Hugh Lovel (2000, p86-87) points out why Steiner attached such significance to farms having a balance of both livestock and crop plants: ‘Plants are formative.
 They build.
 Animals are transformative and they recycle or break down and rebuild.
 The conventional investigator may say the animal breaks down plant tissues with digestive enzymes.
 No doubt he will acknowledge that in most cases there is a certain amount of chewing involved.
 But the BD [biodynamic] practitioner can only shake his head since he knows animal digestion and nervous development run parallel and both these activities are transformative.
 For one thing, how does the animal select what it chooses to eat?’

 Composting allows the recycling back onto the land of the by-products of wine production when micro-organisms (mainly bacteria) in manure are allowed to break down organic matter into gas (carbon dioxide), water and, most importantly, solid and stable humus.
 The two most obviously compostable by-products of winegrowing are cut vine prunings in late winter/early spring, and anything left over from winemaking every autumn, mainly the grape pomace, pressings, stems and lees.
-Other winery by-products which can also be composted include diatomaceous earth, bentonite finings, used filter pads and even shredded waste paper (a carbon source) from the office.
+Other winery by-products which can also be composted include diatomaceous earth, bentonite finings, used filter pads and even shredded waste paper (a carbon source) from the office.’